MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/New-MgBetaDeviceManagementUserExperienceAnalyticWorkFromAnywhereMetricDevice.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsWorkFromAnywhereDevice>`: The user experience analytics Device for work from anywhere report
+`BODYPARAMETER <IMicrosoftGraphUserExperienceAnalyticsWorkFromAnywhereDevice>`: The user experience analytics device for work from anywhere report.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[AutoPilotProfileAssigned <Boolean?>]`: The user experience analytics work from anywhere intune device's autopilotProfileAssigned.
-  - `[AutoPilotRegistered <Boolean?>]`: The user experience work from anywhere intune device's autopilotRegistered.
+  - `[AutoPilotProfileAssigned <Boolean?>]`: When TRUE, indicates the intune device's autopilot profile is assigned.
+When FALSE, indicates it's not Assigned.
+Supports: $select, $OrderBy.
+Read-only.
+  - `[AutoPilotRegistered <Boolean?>]`: When TRUE, indicates the intune device's autopilot is registered.
+When FALSE, indicates it's not registered.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[AzureAdDeviceId <String>]`: The user experience work from anywhere azure Ad device Id.
+  - `[AzureAdDeviceId <String>]`: The Azure Active Directory (Azure AD) device Id.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[AzureAdJoinType <String>]`: The user experience work from anywhere device's azure Ad joinType.
+  - `[AzureAdJoinType <String>]`: The work from anywhere device's Azure Active Directory (Azure AD) join type.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[AzureAdRegistered <Boolean?>]`: The user experience work from anywhere device's azureAdRegistered.
+  - `[AzureAdRegistered <Boolean?>]`: When TRUE, indicates the device's Azure Active Directory (Azure AD) is registered.
+When False, indicates it's not registered.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[CloudIdentityScore <Double?>]`: The user experience work from anywhere per device cloud identity score.
+  - `[CloudIdentityScore <Double?>]`: Indicates per device cloud identity score.
+Valid values 0 to 100.
+Value -1 means associated score is unavailable.
+Supports: $select, $OrderBy.
+Read-only.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
-  - `[CloudManagementScore <Double?>]`: The user experience work from anywhere per device cloud management score.
+  - `[CloudManagementScore <Double?>]`: Indicates per device cloud management score.
+Valid values 0 to 100.
+Value -1 means associated score is unavailable.
+Supports: $select, $OrderBy.
+Read-only.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
-  - `[CloudProvisioningScore <Double?>]`: The user experience work from anywhere per device cloud provisioning score.
+  - `[CloudProvisioningScore <Double?>]`: Indicates per device cloud provisioning score.
+Valid values 0 to 100.
+Value -1 means associated score is unavailable.
+Supports: $select, $OrderBy.
+Read-only.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
-  - `[CompliancePolicySetToIntune <Boolean?>]`: The user experience work from anywhere device's compliancePolicySetToIntune.
+  - `[CompliancePolicySetToIntune <Boolean?>]`: When TRUE, indicates the device's compliance policy is set to intune.
+When FALSE, indicates it's not set to intune.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[DeviceId <String>]`: The user experience work from anywhere device Id.
+  - `[DeviceId <String>]`: The Intune device id of the device.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[DeviceName <String>]`: The work from anywhere device's name.
+  - `[DeviceName <String>]`: The name of the device.
+Supports: $select, $OrderBy.
+Read-only.
   - `[HealthStatus <UserExperienceAnalyticsHealthState?>]`: userExperienceAnalyticsHealthState
-  - `[IsCloudManagedGatewayEnabled <Boolean?>]`: The user experience work from anywhere device's Cloud Management Gateway for Configuration Manager is enabled.
+  - `[IsCloudManagedGatewayEnabled <Boolean?>]`: When TRUE, indicates the device's Cloud Management Gateway for Configuration Manager is enabled.
+When FALSE, indicates it's not enabled.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[ManagedBy <String>]`: The user experience work from anywhere management agent of the device.
+  - `[ManagedBy <String>]`: The management agent of the device.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[Manufacturer <String>]`: The user experience work from anywhere device's manufacturer.
+  - `[Manufacturer <String>]`: The manufacturer name of the device.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[Model <String>]`: The user experience work from anywhere device's model.
+  - `[Model <String>]`: The model name of the device.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[OSCheckFailed <Boolean?>]`: The user experience work from anywhere device, Is OS check failed for device to upgrade to the latest version of windows.
+  - `[OSCheckFailed <Boolean?>]`: When TRUE, indicates OS check failed for device to upgrade to the latest version of windows.
+When FALSE, indicates the check succeeded.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[OSDescription <String>]`: The user experience work from anywhere device's OS Description.
+  - `[OSDescription <String>]`: The OS description of the device.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[OSVersion <String>]`: The user experience work from anywhere device's OS Version.
+  - `[OSVersion <String>]`: The OS version of the device.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[OtherWorkloadsSetToIntune <Boolean?>]`: The user experience work from anywhere device's otherWorkloadsSetToIntune.
-  - `[Ownership <String>]`: The user experience work from anywhere device's ownership.
+  - `[OtherWorkloadsSetToIntune <Boolean?>]`: When TRUE, indicates the device's other workloads is set to intune.
+When FALSE, indicates it's not set to intune.
+Supports: $select, $OrderBy.
+Read-only.
+  - `[Ownership <String>]`: Ownership of the device.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[Processor64BitCheckFailed <Boolean?>]`: The user experience work from anywhere device, Is processor hardware 64-bit architecture check failed for device to upgrade to the latest version of windows.
+  - `[Processor64BitCheckFailed <Boolean?>]`: When TRUE, indicates processor hardware 64-bit architecture check failed for device to upgrade to the latest version of windows.
+When FALSE, indicates the check succeeded.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[ProcessorCoreCountCheckFailed <Boolean?>]`: The user experience work from anywhere device, Is processor hardware core count check failed for device to upgrade to the latest version of windows.
+  - `[ProcessorCoreCountCheckFailed <Boolean?>]`: When TRUE, indicates processor hardware core count check failed for device to upgrade to the latest version of windows.
+When FALSE, indicates the check succeeded.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[ProcessorFamilyCheckFailed <Boolean?>]`: The user experience work from anywhere device, Is processor hardware family check failed for device to upgrade to the latest version of windows.
+  - `[ProcessorFamilyCheckFailed <Boolean?>]`: When TRUE, indicates processor hardware family check failed for device to upgrade to the latest version of windows.
+When FALSE, indicates the check succeeded.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[ProcessorSpeedCheckFailed <Boolean?>]`: The user experience work from anywhere device, Is processor hardware speed check failed for device to upgrade to the latest version of windows.
+  - `[ProcessorSpeedCheckFailed <Boolean?>]`: When TRUE, indicates processor hardware speed check failed for device to upgrade to the latest version of windows.
+When FALSE, indicates the check succeeded.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[RamCheckFailed <Boolean?>]`: Is the user experience analytics work from anywhere device RAM hardware check failed for device to upgrade to the latest version of windows
+  - `[RamCheckFailed <Boolean?>]`: When TRUE, indicates RAM hardware check failed for device to upgrade to the latest version of windows.
+When FALSE, indicates the check succeeded.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[SecureBootCheckFailed <Boolean?>]`: The user experience work from anywhere device, Is secure boot hardware check failed for device to upgrade to the latest version of windows.
+  - `[SecureBootCheckFailed <Boolean?>]`: When TRUE, indicates secure boot hardware check failed for device to upgrade to the latest version of windows.
+When FALSE, indicates the check succeeded.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[SerialNumber <String>]`: The user experience work from anywhere device's serial number.
+  - `[SerialNumber <String>]`: The serial number of the device.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[StorageCheckFailed <Boolean?>]`: The user experience work from anywhere device, Is storage hardware check failed for device to upgrade to the latest version of windows.
+  - `[StorageCheckFailed <Boolean?>]`: When TRUE, indicates storage hardware check failed for device to upgrade to the latest version of windows.
+When FALSE, indicates the check succeeded.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[TenantAttached <Boolean?>]`: The user experience work from anywhere device's tenantAttached.
+  - `[TenantAttached <Boolean?>]`: When TRUE, indicates the device is Tenant Attached.
+When FALSE, indicates it's not Tenant Attached.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[TpmCheckFailed <Boolean?>]`: The user experience work from anywhere device, Is Trusted Platform Module (TPM) hardware check failed for device to the latest version of upgrade to windows.
+  - `[TpmCheckFailed <Boolean?>]`: When TRUE, indicates Trusted Platform Module (TPM) hardware check failed for device to the latest version of upgrade to windows.
+When FALSE, indicates the check succeeded.
+Supports: $select, $OrderBy.
+Read-only.
-  - `[UpgradeEligibility <OperatingSystemUpgradeEligibility?>]`: Work From Anywhere windows device upgrade eligibility status
+  - `[UpgradeEligibility <OperatingSystemUpgradeEligibility?>]`: Work From Anywhere windows device upgrade eligibility status.
-  - `[WindowsScore <Double?>]`: The user experience work from anywhere per device windows score.
+  - `[WindowsScore <Double?>]`: Indicates per device windows score.
+Valid values 0 to 100.
+Value -1 means associated score is unavailable.
+Supports: $select, $OrderBy.
+Read-only.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308
-  - `[WorkFromAnywhereScore <Double?>]`: The user experience work from anywhere per device overall score.
+  - `[WorkFromAnywhereScore <Double?>]`: Indicates work from anywhere per device overall score.
+Valid values 0 to 100.
+Value -1 means associated score is unavailable.
+Supports: $select, $OrderBy.
+Read-only.
 Valid values -1.79769313486232E+308 to 1.79769313486232E+308

 `INPUTOBJECT <IDeviceManagementIdentity>`: Identity Parameter
   - `[AdvancedThreatProtectionOnboardingDeviceSettingStateId <String>]`: The unique identifier of advancedThreatProtectionOnboardingDeviceSettingState
+  - `[AlertRecordId <String>]`: The unique identifier of alertRecord
+  - `[AlertRuleId <String>]`: The unique identifier of alertRule
   - `[AndroidForWorkAppConfigurationSchemaId <String>]`: The unique identifier of androidForWorkAppConfigurationSchema
   - `[AndroidManagedStoreAppConfigurationSchemaId <String>]`: The unique identifier of androidManagedStoreAppConfigurationSchema
   - `[AppLogCollectionRequestId <String>]`: The unique identifier of appLogCollectionRequest
   - `[AssignmentFilterEvaluationStatusDetailsId <String>]`: The unique identifier of assignmentFilterEvaluationStatusDetails
+  - `[BrowserSharedCookieId <String>]`: The unique identifier of browserSharedCookie
+  - `[BrowserSiteId <String>]`: The unique identifier of browserSite
+  - `[BrowserSiteListId <String>]`: The unique identifier of browserSiteList
   - `[DataSharingConsentId <String>]`: The unique identifier of dataSharingConsent
   - `[DetectedAppId <String>]`: The unique identifier of detectedApp
   - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The unique identifier of deviceAndAppManagementAssignmentFilter